PratikPailwan/Online-Unsued-Medicine-Donation-For-NGOs/README.md

 # Online-Unsued-Medicine-Donation-For-NGOs
-This is a project built using HTML, CSS, JS and Bootstrap.
-This project aims to donate medicines which are unused.
-The unused medicine can be donated for further utilization by a needy person.
-This application helps the user to donate unused medicines to NGO.
-In this system there are three entity namely, Admin, NGO and Member.
-Admin will login and manage members by deleting and blocking the users providing improper or expired medicines.
-Admin also has authority to approve the appointment requested by NGO.
-Admin has monthly report of medicines which has been donated.
-NGO can register and login using credentials.
-They can raise a request of appointment which will furthermore approved and schedule by admin.
-NGO manages the stock which helps to maintain the record of the available medicine.
-In case of security NGO can also change their password.
-Members can register and login using credentials.
-They can donate medicine by providing medicines detail and raising request, further it will be approved by admin, they will schedule the donating date.
-Members can also check their previous data of medicine transactions.
-Need to install Bootstrap,bootstrap-social, font awesome before running this project.
+This project, created with HTML, CSS, JS, and Bootstrap, focuses on donating unused medicines to those in need.

+The application facilitates the donation process, allowing users to contribute their unused medicines to an NGO.

+The system involves three entities: Admin, NGO, and Member.

+The Admin, upon login, manages members by handling improper or expired medicine donations, including the ability to delete or block users.

+Admin also approves appointment requests made by NGOs and maintains a monthly report of donated medicines.

+NGOs can register and log in using credentials, enabling them to request appointments that are approved and scheduled by the admin.

+NGOs manage their medicine stock, ensuring a record of available medicines, and can enhance security by changing their password.

+Members can register and log in using their credentials, donating medicines by providing details and raising a request, which is then approved and scheduled by the admin.

+Members can also review their past transactions, checking the details of previously donated medicines.

+Before running this project, it is necessary to install Bootstrap, bootstrap-social, and font awesome.